TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: Design Principles

 \subsection{Build System for Heterogeneous Support}

-Another crucial feature of an embedded inference framework is a flexible build environment.
+A crucial feature is a flexible build environment.
 The build system must support the highly heterogeneous ecosystem and avoid falling captive to any one platform.
 Otherwise, developers would avoid adopting it due to the lack of portability and so would the hardware platform vendors.

 In desktop and mobile systems, frameworks commonly provide precompiled libraries and other binaries as the main software-delivery method.
 This approach is impractical in embedded platforms because they encompass too many different devices, operating systems, and tool-chain combinations to allow a balancing of modularity, size, and other constraints.
-Additionally, embedded developers must often make code changes to meet such constraints.
+Additionally, embedded system developers must often make code changes to meet such constraints.

-In response, we prioritize code that is easy to build using a wide variety of IDEs and tool chains.
+We prioritize code that is easy to build using various IDEs and tool chains.
 This approach means we avoid techniques that rely on build-system features that do not genearlize across platforms.
 Examples of such features include setting custom include paths, compiling tools for the host processor, using custom binaries or shell scripts to produce code, and defining preprocessor macros on the command line.

 Our principle is that we should be able to create source files and headers for a given platform, and users should then be able to drag and drop those files into their IDE or tool chain and compile them without any changes.
 We call it the ``Bag of Files'' principle.
 Anything more complex would prevent adoption by many platforms and developers.